apigee/apigee-deploy-maven-plugin/README.md

 - Easy integrations with source control like git.
 - The Maven build strategy is a good strategy if your current enterprise build and deploy strategies already use Maven or Maven compatible tools.
 - Configuration management across organizations/environments.
-(Realtime Enterprise Edge architecture consists of multiple organizations/environments and configurations which varies according to these.
+(Realtime Enterprise Apigee architecture consists of multiple organizations/environments and configurations which varies according to these.
 An example scenario for this use would be the Maven configuration file to replace the number of requests it takes to trip a spike arrest policy.
 In your non-production environment you may want this policy to take effect when 10 requests a minute is surpassed, in production you may want this policy to trip when 10000 requests a minute is surpassed.)